ASOS/asos.github.io/PTE.markdown

 ## Principal Test Engineer

-he Principal Test Engineer role is one of the keystones in the delivery of business solutions and the advancement of our technology.
-As a Principal Engineer, you will work alongside a small, select group of peers who are collectively responsible for defining the tooling, processes, patterns and practices in use across the ASOS software development life cycle.
+The Principal Test Engineer role is one of the keystones in the delivery of business solutions and the advancement of our technology.
+As a Principal Engineer, you will work alongside a select group of peers who are collectively responsible for defining the tooling, processes, patterns and practices in use across the ASOS software development life cycle.
 This is an open-ended task which is less about outlining a one size fits all approach and more about identifying, nurturing and playing to, the strengths of each individual team.
 The role will operate under the ASOS version of a hybrid working model.

 ### About you